-The West Virginia Public Library Trustee Manual was written to provide trustees, library directors, library staff, and interested individuals a general introduction to the duties, powers, and roles of library trustees.
+Trustee Essentials: A Handbook for West Virginia Public Library Trustees was written to provide trustees, library directors, library staff, and interested individuals a general introduction to the duties, powers, and roles of library trustees.

-The manual's objectives are:
+Its objectives are to:

-- To heighten awareness of trustees' duties and responsibilities; - To encourage trustees to become better informed; - To provide a current information source on laws concerning public libraries and trustees; and - To supply information for orientation of new trustees and an introduction to those interested in becoming library trustees.
+- Heighten awareness of trustees' duties and responsibilities; - Encourage trustees to become better informed; - Provide a current information source on laws concerning public libraries and trustees; and - Supply information for orientation of new trustees and an introduction to those interested in becoming library trustees.